codedbyblessing/Mind-Tint/README.md

 ---
 ## License

-© 2025 Stress Project — Created by [Blessing](https://github.com/codedbyblessing).
+© 2025 Mind Tint — Created by [Blessing](https://github.com/codedbyblessing).
 This project is open-sourced under the [MIT License](./LICENSE).
 Feel free to modify, and distribute this project with proper attribution.